Filament Inventory Management for 3D Print Sellers: Reorder Points, Lots, and Waste

 Build a production board (in 30 minutes)

-You don’t need fancy software.
+You don’t need fancy software for filament inventory management.
 You need visibility.
 A basic board (Trello/Notion/whiteboard) can be enough:

-- Order card: order number + SKU + promised ship date.
+- Order card: order number + the filament inventory management SKU + promised ship date.

-- Print spec: file name + profile/material + color + qty.
+- Print spec: file name + approved profile/material choices for filament inventory management.

-- Exceptions: a tag for “reprint needed” so failures don’t disappear.
+- Exceptions: a visible tag for reprints, edits, or holds so filament inventory management problems don’t disappear.

-The rule: if it’s not on the board, it doesn’t exist.
+For filament inventory management for 3d print sellers: reorder points, lots, and waste, the rule is simple: if it’s not on the board, it doesn’t exist.
 This prevents the “I forgot that one DM” problem and makes it obvious when you’re over capacity.

-Next: capacity planning.
-Sum your available machine hours for the week, subtract maintenance and a reprint buffer, then decide how many new orders you can promise.
+Next: capacity planning for filament inventory management.
+Sum your available machine hours for the week, subtract maintenance and a reprint buffer, then decide how many new orders you can promise for this workflow.
 When you exceed capacity, increase lead times or slow demand immediately.
 That single habit prevents “late shipment spirals.”

 A simple weekly cadence (so quality stays consistent)

-The goal of the cadence is catching drift early.
+The goal of this cadence for filament inventory management is catching drift early.
 If you wait for a pile of failures, you lose time twice: once in reprints, and again in late shipments and support.

 Also, reserve slack.
-If you schedule at 100% utilization, you have no room for reprints, delays, or rush upgrades.
+If you schedule filament inventory management at 100% utilization, you have no room for reprints, delays, or rush upgrades.
 Reserve 10–20% of weekly capacity (even one printer) for failures and urgent fixes so your ship-date promises stay believable.

 For broader scaling patterns, read Scaling to 100 Orders a Week.